byunsy/video-app-mern/README.md

 # video-app-mern

-Video-sharing web app.
+Video-sharing web app using the MERN stack and Ant Design UI framework.
 Work in progress.